ahmadjamalkta/inet-showcases/visualizer/physicallinkactivity/doc/index.rst

 :ned:`PhysicalLinkVisualizer` module in the simulation.
 Adding an :ned:`IntegratedVisualizer` module is also an option because it also contains a :ned:`PhysicalLinkVisualizer` module.
-Physical link activity visualization is disabled by default, it can be enabled by setting the visualizer's :par:`displayLinks` parameter to true.
+Physical link activity visualization is disabled by default; it can be enabled by setting the visualizer's :par:`displayLinks` parameter to true.

 :ned:`PhysicalLinkVisualizer` observes frames that pass through the